Teaching Technique - Laying the foundation for sporting excellence

 In sports relating to open sensory-motor habits, once the essence of the technique has been taught and perfected, the young athlete should be placed in constantly changing situations that will demand that the athlete learn to make quick reactive choices and maintain the ability to apply the learned technique in varying conditions.
 True aptness or perfection of open sensory-motor habits involves making them more plastic.
 This neurological reference means making these skills more adaptable to a variety of situations.

 There are three phases in learning a technique:

 1. Basic Learning

 The learning of a new technique should be done at a slow pace.
 Especially with younger athletes, coaches must refrain from 'drilling' a new technique at 'normal time' rates.
-That is, simply showing or describing an exercise or technique once or twice and then asking young athletes to replicate what they have just learned at a quickened or 'game speed' tempo is counterproductive to learning that technique on an optimal level.
-Remember, when dealing with young athletes QUALITY OF TECHNIQUE is inherently more important than performing a certain number of drills.
-I try to equate developing a young athlete to progressing through the academic levels of a school system; a teacher simply would not give an example of advanced calculus to a third-grade class and expect them to understand it nor be able to solve calculus-based problems.
-Basic addition, multiplication, subtraction and division is taught at a young age and progressed upon with advanced conceptual understandings of mathematics as the student progresses in both age and intelligence.
-The same should be promoted with regards to developing a young athlete.
+That is, showing or describing an exercise or technique once or twice and then asking young athletes to replicate what they have just learned at a quickened or 'game speed' tempo is counterproductive to learning that technique on an optimal level.
+Remember, when dealing with young athletes, QUALITY OF TECHNIQUE is inherently more important than performing a certain number of drills.
+I try to equate developing a young athlete to progressing through the academic levels of a school system; a teacher would not give an example of advanced calculus to a third-grade class and expect them to understand it nor be able to solve calculus-based problems.
+Essential addition, multiplication, subtraction and division are taught at a young age and progressed upon with advanced conceptual understandings of mathematics as the student progresses in both age and intelligence.
+The same should be promoted to developing a young athlete.
 In this example of 'Basic Learning', Coaches and Trainers should teach new techniques in a controlled manner, making sure that the athlete understands the concepts of body mechanics and angle of force, thereby increasing their awareness of movement economy

 2. Controlled Application